dinde451/jarr.d1/Jarulfs_Guide.md

   - > See chapter 3.1 for a definition of light, medium and heavy armor.

-  - > Armor racks can never exist in church.
+  - > Armor racks can never exist in Church.

 Bookcase

 Book: 100%

-  - > Bookcases can only exist in church and catacombs.
+  - > Bookcases can only exist in Church and Catacombs.

 Library book and Skeleton Tome